 Air pollution in India is one of the major concerns and a challenge for the government and the people.
-Pollution pertains harmful effect on the earth’s surface and atmospheric variation with substances that interfere with human health, well being or the normal functioning of the ecosystems.
+Pollution pertains the harmful effect on the earth’s surface and atmospheric variation with substances that interfere with human health.
 The major types of contamination include water contamination, air pollution, noise pollution, and dirt contamination.

 Air pollution is a significant global public health issue that’s managed most effectively by collective actions to control emissions of the two main air pollutants and precursors which react to form secondary air pollutants.

 In 2019, a World Health Organisation (WHO) study found that fourteen of the twenty world’s most polluted cities belonged to India.
 Kanpur, in Uttar Pradesh, emerged as the city with the highest PM 2.5 level, standing at 173 (17 times higher than the limit set for safety).
 It is estimated that in 2016, over 9 lakh deaths were caused due to air pollution in India.
 Some other cities with high PM 2.5 levels include Faridabad, Varanasi, Gaya, Patna, Delhi, Gurugram, Noida, Lucknow, Ghaziabad, and Agra.
 Delhi, as the capital of the country, too gained a notorious reputation as a result of its severely poor air quality.

 Air Pollution in India, has increased rapidly because of:

 - The Rise in the number of vehicles

 - Usage of fossil fuels

 One of the most important reasons for air contamination in India is vehicle emissions.
 Pollutants like Sulphur dioxide, Nitrogen dioxide, and Particulate matter is generated by the combustion of fossil fuels such as petroleum, coal in addition to other mill combustibles.
 These pollutants, when added into the air, have a natural warming effect and become a health hazard for biodiversity.